MahmoudHousam/data-engineering/Module_1/README.md

   Remember to enable the BigQuery API on you GCP console.

-- Type `terraform plan -out "name-your-plan"` (e.g. `terraform plan -out "gcb_storage_bucket_plan"`)
+- Run `terraform plan -out "name-your-plan"` (e.g. `terraform plan -out "gcb_storage_bucket_plan"`)
-- Type `terraform apply "your-plan-name"`.
-Navigate to GCP|Cloud Storage page and see the newly bucket created.
+- Run `terraform apply "your-plan-name"`.
+Navigate to GCP|Cloud Storage page and see the newly bucket and BigQuery basic dataset created.
 - As this is for demonstration purposes only, remember to `terraform destroy` to delete the bucket.
 - For plan-versioning and code review purposes, convert your terraform plan to a human-readable format via this command `terraform show -json "your_plan_name" | jq > your_plan_name.json`
   - `jq` is a command-line tool to filter and transform JSON data.
 To install it, run `choco install jq`